Out of It, Bloomsbury, (2011, 2012)

 French – Gaza Dans La Peau, trans.
 Benoït Auvergne (Editions de L’Aube, Sept.
 2017)

 ‘Takes us into the lives and feelings of those who live in Gaza and want ordinary lives.’
-Marina Warner, Guardian Book of the Year 2012.
+Marina Warner, a Guardian Book of the Year 2012.

 Other States, Other Lives.